duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 ### MacOS Desktop

 Copy the Taco file to the `/Users/[MacOS User]/Documents/My Tableau Repository/Connectors` folder.
-Then launch Tableau Desktop from the Terminal with the the command line argument to disable signature validation:
+Then launch Tableau Desktop from the Terminal with the command line argument to disable signature validation:

 ```sh
 $ /Applications/Tableau\ Desktop\ <year>.<quarter>.app/Contents/MacOS/Tableau -DDisableVerifyConnectorPluginSignature=true